Colombia Heritage Journeys

-- Down and up!
-Go underground at the Salt Mine Cathedral in nearby Zipaquira.
+- Go underground into the Salt Mine Cathedral in nearby Zipaquira.

 - Next stop: Villa de Leyva, an enchanting mountain town.
 Admire white-washed colonial homes and people-watch as you relax on the main square.

-- On your return to Bogotá, shop in Raquira for pottery, hammocks, and baskets – the shops overflow with goods to help you remember your journey to Colombia!
+- Shop for pottery, hammocks, and baskets – Raquira’s shops overflow with goods to help you remember your journey to Colombia!

 - Visit an organic farm in Bogotá Sabana and enjoy lunch with a local family.